A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Möbius Inversions in Complex Systems

 \subsection{Game Theory}

 In coalitional game theory, players can form coalitions and cooperate, potentially increasing their expected payoff.
-The core idea is that value might add synergistically, or superadditively.
-For example, a pair of shoes might be worth more than twice the value of an individual shoe.
+The core idea is that value might add synergistically, or superadditively (for example: a pair of shoes might be worth more than twice the value of an individual shoe).
 Therefore, one could decompose the total value $v(S)$ of a coalition $S$ into the sum of the synergistic contributions $w(R)$ of all subsets of $S$:

-If the value of the coalitions is known, then this can be inverted on the Boolean algebra of subsets of $S$ to yield a definition of the synergistic contributions $w(R)$:
+If the value of the coalitions is known, then this can be inverted over the powerset mereology to yield a definition of the synergistic contributions $w(R)$:

-One reason that exact values for the synergy of coalitions might be relevant, is that they are a natural answer to the question of how to distribute the value of a coalition among its members.
+Calculating the coalition synergy is of great practical interest because it allows the coalition payoff to be fairly distributed among its members.
 Since the synergy of a given coalition cannot be attributed to any single member, it should be distributed evenly among all members.
-The payout any individual player $i$ should then expect in a grand coalition involving all of $N$ players is then the average synergy that player $i$ adds to each possible coalition that includes them:
+The fair expected payout for any individual player $i$ in a coalition involving $N$ players is then the average synergy that player $i$ adds to each possible subcoalition that includes them:

-This is a very well-known quantity, known as the Shapley value for player $i$.
+This is a very well-known quantity, known as the Shapley value for player $i$ \cite{shapley1953value}.
 It is more commonly written as

-and is the unique payout function that satisfies a number of favourable properties.
-In other words: the Shapley value of a player $i$ is the Möbius inverse of the normalised synergy of a coalition on the inclusion lattice of subsets of $N$ that include $i$.

-Choosing a different normalisation in the decomposition of $\phi_i$, one that for example depends on the identity of player $i$, the Möbius inversion recovers a family of distribution rules \cite{billot2005share}.
+The Shapley value is thus the Möbius inverse of the normalised synergy over the subcoalition mereology.
+It is the unique payout function that satisfies such favourable and practical properties that its inventor was awarded the Nobel Prize in Economics.
+Choosing a different normalisation in the decomposition of $\phi_i$, one that for example depends on the identity of player $i$, an identical Möbius inversion recovers a family of distribution rules \cite{billot2005share}.